daisylb/yorick-python/docs/share.rst

 	$ yorick install-closet --git http://github.com/adambrenecki/yorick-closet abre
 	Waiting on VCS...
 Done.
-	You can now install a skeleton from this closet by running 'yorick construct bare.<skeleton-name>'
+	You can now install a skeleton from this closet by running 'yorick construct abre.<skeleton-name>'

 	$ yorick update-closets
 	Updating abre...
 Done.